Research

 Inhalable drug and/or gene delivery systems

-The research focuses on developing inhalable formulations as alternative non-invasive delivery systems.
-We have engineered natural polymer or phospholipid-based nanoparticles for targeting delivery drugs or siRNA to treat pulmonary disorders.
-We have also developed nanoliposomes, which could deliver drugs and or siRNA for specific diseased cells or tissue.
+The research is focused on the development of inhalable formulations as alternative non-invasive delivery systems.
+We have engineered natural polymer- or phospholipid-based nanoparticles for the targeted delivery of drugs or siRNA to treat pulmonary disorders.
+We have also developed nanoliposomes which could deliver drug and or siRNA for specific diseased cells or tissue.
 We have developed nanosuspension-based nebulizers and dry powder inhaler products.
-Our group has developed dry powder inhaler products for Pharmaceutical industries, which were successfully transferred and adopted by the industry in their marketed products.
+Our group has developed dry powder inhaler products for the pharmaceutical industry, which were successfully transferred and adopted by the industry in their marketed products.

 Combination therapies